amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 Our standard for including a new rule is that it should be accompanied by an appropriate citation from a recognized expert on language usage.
 Though we have no explicit criteria for what makes a citation appropriate, we have, in practice, given greater weight to works from well-established publishers and those widely cited as reliable sources of advice.
 The choice of which rules to implement is ultimately a question of feasibility of implementation, utility, and preference, and our guiding preference is to make Proselint widely useful by default.
 Though it has not arisen, in the case of unresolved conflicts between advice from multiple sources, our default is to exclude all forms of the advice, under the logic that it is unreasonable to hold users to a higher standard than we do the experts, at least one of whom has endorsed the user's choice.
 Because we aim to have excellent defaults without hampering customizability, Proselint can be extended by adding new rules or filtered by excluding existing rules through a configuration file.

-Tables 1 and 2 list much of the advice that Proselint currently implements.
-Examples include:
+Tables 1 and 2 list much of the advice that Proselint currently implements; that advice is organized into modules.

-#.
-Detecting the word "agendize", Proselint notes, "agendize is jargon, could you replace it with something more standard?" :cite:`garner2016garner`

-#.
-In response to "In recent years, an increasing number of psychologists have...", Proselint notes, "Professional narcisissm.
-Talk about the subject, not its study." :cite:`pinker2015sense`

-#.
-In response to "A group of starlings...", Proselint notes "The venery term is 'murmuration'"". :cite:`garner2016garner`

 .. table:: What Proselint checks. :label:`checks`